Kophaks/AuroraCouncil/README.md

 ## Description

-Loot overview and distribution addon for 1.12 World of Warcraft.
+Loot overview and distribution addon for 1.12.1 World of Warcraft.

 This Addon is in an early stage, there might be breaking bugs.
-If you encounter any breaking bugs, the addon can be resetted by the loot master entering "/console reloadui" into the ingame chat.
+If you feel like the addon broke in some way, it can be resetted by the loot master entering "/console reloadui" into the ingame chat.
+The Addon will try to fix itself when the next corpse is looted by the loot master.

 ## Installation